 Your oxygen concentrator, whether it is one that stays in your home or a portable oxygen concentrator that travels with you, you will need to perform some basic maintenance and upkeep.
-You depend on your oxygen concentrator to keep you healthy and keep providing that oxygen that your body needs to survive, so you must make sure that it will work the way it's supposed to for as long as possible.
-Your oxygen concentrator really is an investment in your life.
+You depend on your unit to keep you healthy and keep providing that oxygen that your body needs to survive, so you must make sure that it will work the way it's supposed to for as long as possible.
+Your oxygen concentrator is an investment in your life.

 Preventative maintenance is simple, and you can do it yourself under most circumstances.
-Things like the cabinet filter, HEPA filter and humidifier are all made to be easily accessed and maintenanced by almost anyone.
+Things like the cabinet filter, HEPA filter and humidifier are all made to be easily accessed and maintenance by almost anyone.
 Many oxygen concentrators are designed to require maintenance no more than once or twice a year.

 Your oxygen concentrator is made to be run for long periods of time.
 It's recommended that you run the concentrator for no less than 30 minutes at a time.
 The quick shutting on and shutting off over time will cause unnecessary wear to the machine and can cause it to quit working long before it should.
 Depending on the brand, most oxygen concentrators are expected to work for years before they need any major repairs or replacements.